ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Appraisal Claims Set Initialization {#sec-acs-initialization}

-The ACS is initialized by copying the internal representation of Evidence claims to the ACS.
+The ACS is initialized by copying all the `addition` ECTs from the array of Evidence claims `ir-appraisal-context / ae ` to the ACS.
 See {{sec-add-to-acs}}.

 #### The authorized-by field in Appraisal Claims Set {#sec-authorized-by}